-The specified value of d_max will be used to properly determine the neighbor lists during the following b_max will set d_max to the largest diameter in particle data at the time it is initialized.
+The specified value of d_max will be used to properly determine the neighbor lists during the following b_max of c_max () commands.
+If not specified, c_max will set d_max to the largest diameter in particle data at the time it is initialized.